 Contact Education for a list of the works of art featured on this tour, or for information about booking a tour topic of your choice.

-Several lesson plans featuring works of art from SCMA’s permanent collection are available in the Education Resource Center (Rights and Usage).
-The collection rotates; contact us to find out of works of art your group wants to see will be on view during your field trip.
+Pre- and post-visit lesson plans featuring works of art from SCMA’s permanent and changing galleries are available in our growing collection of K–12 Teacher Resources (Please note Rights and Usage).
+Art on view at the museum may rotate; contact us to find out if works of art your group wants to see will be on view during your visit.

 Day-long teacher workshops—led by a variety of professionals including Museum staff, College faculty, and local artists—are usually offered each semester.
 The Teacher Workshops aim to connect K–12 curricula with works of art on display at the Museum.
 Teachers from all subject areas are encouraged to attend.
 A certificate of attendance is given to participants, which can be redeemed for Professional Development Points (PDPs).
 Upcoming Teacher Programs are listed in the Events calendar.

 All K-12 teachers may request a free admission pass to visit the Museum to plan a field trip.
-Email Julie at firstname.lastname@example.org with your desired visit planning date.
+Email Gina Hall at firstname.lastname@example.org with your desired visit planning date.